Sanctified Squirrels

 • Wednesday: Service and Choir Practice at BLC

-• Thursday: Life Group or Bible Study for PBC
+• Thursday: Morning Service at BLC and Life Group or Bible Study for PBC

 • Friday: Blessed rest at home, on a good week